 \section{Bounding the Sizes of Locally Feasible Sets}

-On its own, \Cref{th:main1} is not very useful: we still need to bound the sizes $\abs{X_{C}}$ and $\abs{Y_{C}}$.
+On its own, \Cref{th:main1} is not very useful: we still need to bound the sizes $\abs{X_U}$ and $\abs{Y_{U}}$.
 In the worst case, we will not be able to derive small bounds due to {\sf NP}-hardness.
 However, we will now show some cases in which this result matches or tightens known results.
 In this section, we again take the perspective of a single team \pmax.
-First, if a public node $C^-$ has no \pmax-nodes, then $\abs{X_C} \le \abs{X_B}$ where $B$ is the parent of $C$ trivially.
-Thus, throughout this section, assume that $C^-$ contains at least one \pmax-node.